canonical/sdcore-nms/CONTRIBUTING.md

 `go` and `nodejs` is required to build webconsole.

 The `make webconsole` target is responsible for producing the binary that serves the NMS frontend.
-For this process:
+Once run, it will:

-1. clone the `omec-project/webconsole` repository into `build/webconsole-src`
+1. Clone the `omec-project/webconsole` repository into `build/webconsole-src`
-2. install the frontend dependencies by running `npm install`
+2. Install the frontend dependencies by running `npm install`
-3. generate the static frontend files by running `npm run build`
+3. Generate the static frontend files by running `npm run build`
-4. move the frontend files into `build/webconsole-src/ui/frontend_files`
+4. Move the frontend files into `build/webconsole-src/ui/frontend_files`
-5. build the webconsole binary by running `go build --tags ui -o webconsole ./server.go`
+5. Build the webconsole binary by running `go build --tags ui -o webconsole ./server.go`

+The binary will need to be run with a config file.
+An example is available in the `examples/config` folder.

 ### OCI image